 My active interest in Fine Art commenced in 2006 and is deeply rooted in my personal-multicultural and professional-academic background.

 In our digital, global culture the old order has been disintegrating faster than ever and the new one has not yet fully emerged.
-I paint in oil what I observe is happening all around me: The images that capture my imagination are set in a space where different realities transform into one another.
-Of paramount importance are borderlines between the abstract and the real, the old and the new, the personal and the public, the ugly and the beautiful, the moral and the amoral or the immoral.
+I paint in oil what I observe is happening all around me.
+Up to now, the images that captured my imagination have been set in a space where different realities transform into one another.
+Of paramount importance have been borderlines between the abstract and the real, the old and the new, the personal and the public, the ugly and the beautiful, the moral and the amoral or the immoral.

 On canvas the multivalent images, where multiple dimensions of reality meet, emerge slowly and at times erratically.
 With each modification paintings acquire a new identity and the multiple dimensions of reality therein are not always instantly recoverable.
 None of my completed works is ever “finished”: I am constantly fascinated in how the continuity of the working process highlights or reminds me of those all pervading qualities and insights found in vision and life itself.